Skip to main content

 4. Equipment Costs

-Here are a few of the costs for typical convenience store equipment (ball park ranges, not exact):
+Here are a few of the costs for typical convenience store equipment (these are ballpark ranges, not exact):

 Drink dispensers